UOAF/bms_html_briefing/README.md

 In the config.ini file you may also modify the page contents: it is a list of lines of the form "page = section1, section2, ...", a single list of keywords producing a page of the kneeboard.
 Keywords refer to various kneeboard sections and coincide with the names of files in the templates folder.

-If you put an image with the filename "logo.png" in the output directory, it will appear as a logo in the flight roster section, because why not.
+If you put an image with the filename "logo.png" in the (previously created) /output directory, after the next launch it will appear as a logo in the flight roster section, because why not.

 Modification
 -------------